-All College of Engineering classrooms contain document cameras designed to show documents, transparencies, or physical objects to an audience via the display in the room.
+All Michigan Engineering classrooms contain document cameras designed to show documents, transparencies, or physical objects to an audience via the display in the room.
 Models may vary in the resolution displayed depending on the size and needs of the room, and can capture images at up to 30 frames per second.
 The controls also vary by model, but all document cameras allow the operator to adjust the images displayed, including zoom, focus, contrast, and white balance.

 No image on display